Skip to main content

 Required connection settings

-• Server URL: The Jira Cloud server URL.
+• Service URL: The Jira REST interface URL.

 • Email: The email address of your Atlassian account, which must have permissions to query, create, and delete issues in Jira Cloud.